wp-plugins/linkex-widget/readme.txt

 LinkexWidget shows your LinkEX links in a widget that you can add to your sidebar like any other.

 == Description ==

+**This plugin has been discontinued.
+Please use [WP-LinkEX](http://wordpress.org/extend/plugins/wp-linkex/ "WP-LinkEX"): it's much more complete and has no ads.**

 Many bloggers are using the fantastic application [LinkEX](http://linkex.dk/ "LinkEX") to manage their links to and from other blogs, but there aren't a widget that easily shows your links from LinkEX to the sidebar of your blog.